Carson River and the Newlands Project

 Carson River Background

 Such mining required large amounts of timber for tunnel construction.
-In consequence, large amounts of forest near Lake Tahoe were cleared.
-The loss of forest and mining practices started a long period of decline in water quality.
+In consequence, large areas of forest near Lake Tahoe were cleared.
+The combination of loss of forest and mining practices started a long period of decline in water quality.

 Both the Truckee and Carson rivers fluctuated between droughts and floods.
 In areas that had been heavily logged, the combination of high runoff and bare earth caused soil erosion, clogging streams and diversion canals and periodically decimating fish populations.